 Q. WHAT LEVEL OF EXPENSE HAS PACIFICORP INCLUDED IN THE COST OF SERVICE FOR OUTSIDE LEGAL FEES?

 A. PacifiCorp has included xxxx,xxx for outside legal expense.
+This amount is also the test year level of expense in this case.

 Q. DO YOU CONTEST ANY OF THIS AMOUNT?

 A. Yes.
 I believe a reduction of $48,931 should be made to that total.